 The proposed development is categorised as 'more vulnerable' (Table 2).
-The site is located in Flood Zone 2 (medium probability flooding).
+The site is located in Flood Zone 2 (i.e. medium probability flooding).
 The proposed development is therefore considered appropriate at this location (Table 3).
-It should be ensured that all types of flood risk are considered as part of the Flood Risk Assessment: 'A site-specific Flood Risk Assessment must demonstrate that the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall'.
+As part of the Exception Test, all types of flood risk are considered as part of the Flood Risk Assessment: 'A site-specific Flood Risk Assessment must demonstrate that the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall'.